Last Updated: June 3, 2026

 Rename the Duration9 field to PERT Variance.

-Next, flag any task where the difference is greater than five days.
+Next, flag any activity with a difference greater than five days.
 To do that, select the Graphical Indicators button and add the selections to the figure below.

 Before you save and close this project, move this last custom field to the Global.MPT file.

-Your Master Project should have custom fields (Optomistic Duration, Most Likely Duration, Pessimistic Duration, and PERT Variance) for calculating PERT, as shown in the figure above.
+Apply the PERT View to your Master Project.
+As shown in the figure above, it should have custom fields (Optimistic Duration, Most Likely Duration, Pessimistic Duration, and PERT Variance) for calculating PERT.
+The calculations should work as expected.

 By now, you should have a good idea of the best estimating approach for your Master Project.